 And by giving them an opportunity to express their feelings and circumstances, you might be forewarned of those who may give notice.
 This is where your property management solution can be very helpful.

-What are some quick ideas on how to keep them leased, as their lease term expires this year?
+Here’s 7 quick ideas on how to keep them leased, as their lease term expires this year.

 - be respectful when speaking to them about late rent and the need to stay current